NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/NPC Gallery/Innkeeper.md

   - name: "Items"
     desc: "[[Equipment/Staff|Broom]], [[Equipment/Leather Armor|Innkeeper's Apron]], [[Equipment/Basic Crafter's Book|Ledger]]"
   - name: "Font of Gossip"
     desc: "  The inkeeper's business gives them insight into the neighborhood's happenings.
 When [[Actions/Gather Information|Gathering Information]], a person can gain as much information chatting with the innkeeper for 30 minutes to an hour as they would gain from 2 hours spent canvassing the neighborhood.
-Each person can learn gossip from an innkeeper only once per day, and only if the innkeeper is friendly or helpful to that individual.\nWhatever information the innkeeper knows about a given topic doesn't change if someone else asks the innkeeper about that topic, unless the innkeeper has since learned more."
+Each person can learn gossip from an innkeeper only once per day, and only if the innkeeper is friendly or helpful to that individual.\n\nWhatever information the innkeeper knows about a given topic doesn't change if someone else asks the innkeeper about that topic, unless the innkeeper has since learned more."

 abilities_mid:
   - name: ""